Brad Scioli

-Brad Elliott Scioli (born September 6, 1976) is a former American football defensive end for the Indianapolis Colts of the National Football League (NFL).
-He is also a health and gym teacher at the Upper Merion Area Middle School.
+Brad Elliott Scioli (born September 6, 1976) is an American former professional football defensive end for the Indianapolis Colts of the National Football League (NFL).

 College career

 Scioli attended Penn State University, playing defensive end for coach Joe Paterno.
 Following a senior campaign in 1998, during which he recorded ten sacks, he was named the outstanding senior member of the Penn State team.
 Scioli was also named defensive player of the game at the 1999 Hula Bowl college all-star game.
 Scioli spent a season playing tight end while in college.

 Scioli earned a bachelor's degree in Hotel, Restaurant and Institutional Management from Penn State.

 Professional career

-Scioli was drafted as the 138th overall pick by the Indianapolis Colts in the fifth round of the 1999 NFL Draft and played for the team from 1999 to 2006.
+Scioli was selected as the 138th overall pick by the Indianapolis Colts in the fifth round of the 1999 NFL draft and played for the team from 1999 to 2006.
 He recorded 15 sacks in his six-year career, with a high of seven sacks in 2002.
 He was drafted with a fifth round draft selection acquired from St. Louis for the Colts' star running back Marshall Faulk (also included in the deal was a second round pick used on LB Mike Peterson).
 Scioli retired in 2004 due to injuries.